Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Best For: Small, simple, infrequent deployments by administrators.

 b.
-Salesforce CLI (SFDX Command Line Interface):
+Salesforce CLI (SFDX)

 - Description: A powerful command-line interface that allows developers to interact with their Salesforce orgs, retrieve metadata, deploy changes, run tests, and manage scratch orgs.
 It's the cornerstone of the Salesforce DX development model.